jlperona-teaching/ecs390-spring20/seminars/week01.md

 You don't need to write a summary or review for this paper.
 However, I would like you to review it, as it has links to resources for TAs at other universities across the United States.
-Also, Heather Bon-Parry's position statement describes the [*MaGE Program*](https://sites.google.com/mtholyoke.edu/mage-training-curriculum/home), which is what this class is based in part on.
+Also, Heather Bon-Parry's position statement describes the [*MaGE* Program](https://sites.google.com/mtholyoke.edu/mage-training-curriculum/home), which is what this class is based in part on.